atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 more
 /
 .
 35
-more about you than anybody elfe “in it.” — And she spoke the truth.
+more about you than anybody elfe “in it." — And she spoke the truth.
 Fanny, though she, like other young people, loved pleasure, had more sense.. more taste for rational amusements, than her mother or her filler: she had,, .also, more sensibility;; that account,, therefore, and because she had always taken more pains to please him. than.; Maria did, her father was really the fondest: of her; and, believing that she. would mind what he said more than her: stster or her mother, he had wrote to desire them to send her dovvn. to him, if tt they would not come themselves; ■• being. assured, he Said,, that fie had not So far